outragedpinkracoon/outragedpinkracoon.github.io/_posts/2023-05-10-publish-your-salary-ranges-part-1-negotiation.md

 ---
-title: Publish Your Salary Ranges 1 - Negotiation Bias
+title: Share Your Salary Ranges 1 - Negotiation Bias
 description: Don't let this one limiting belief stop you from doing the right thing for underrepresented candidates.
 layout: post
 categories: [hiring]
 ---

-I often see 'leaders' on LinkedIn commenting that if you publish salary ranges, people 'will always ask for the top amount'.
+I often see 'leaders' on LinkedIn commenting that if you share salary ranges on job ads or during the hiring process, people 'will always ask for the top amount'.

 ### Let's talk about why that's BS